intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer-drm-intel.rst

 merge window, and drm-intel-next-queued starts targeting the next merge window after that.
 This happens around -rc5 of the current development kernel.

-Tag drm-intel-next-queued periodically, say every 1-2 weeks, depending on the rate of change.
-Use ``dim update-next``.
-Write a tag summary detailing the changes since the last tag.
-Send a testing request.
+Start queuing changes for drm-next after the merge window (i.e. after another -rc1 is out).
 Send drm-intel-next-queued pull requests periodically.
 Use ``dim pull-request-next``.
-Pull requests are based on the tags generated above.
-Don't send a pull request immediately after tagging, leave some time for testing.
-Typically you would send a pull request for each tag, but the tooling allows for accumulation of several tags into one pull request.
-Dave usually doesn't start pulling features until the pull requests for the previous release have been merged to Linus' tree, so it's normal to accumulate several tags before and during the merge window.
-Only send your first pull request after -rc1.
+Write a tag summary detailing the changes since the last tag.

 Do backmerges as needed, but also don't let drm-intel-next-queued fall too much behind from drm-next; use your discretion.
 Use ``dim backmerge``.
 Never rebase